Cumberlands–Union football rivalry

 The Patriots and the Bulldogs first met in 1905, making this rivalry one of the oldest in all of NAIA football.
 Since that initial meeting, the series has been discontinued and restarted at two different points in history.
 In the most recent renewal, the two teams have been meeting annually since 1985.
 Since 1987, the two teams have also been competing against each other and others as members of the Mid-South Conference and its predecessors.

-Cumberlands leads the series 29-12 overall, including a 98–0 victory in the 2019 contest in Williamsburg.
+Cumberlands leads the series 29–12 overall, including a 98–0 victory in the 2019 contest in Williamsburg.

 History of the trophy

 The Brass Lantern was introduced as a traveling trophy for this rivalry in 1995 with the winner of the contest keeping the trophy until the following game.
-The lantern represents the coal mining industry, paying homage to major industry in southeastern Kentucky where both colleges are located.
+The lantern represents the coal mining industry, paying homage to a major industry in southeastern Kentucky where both colleges are located.